Dating Dynamics by Enneagram Type: 9 Patterns That Sabotage Love (and the Fix)

 Type 5 Connection Killers

-- The Withdrawal Reflex: Disappearing when overwhelmed (nearly universal for Type 5s)
+- The Withdrawal Reflex: Disappearing when overwhelmed (a common Type 5 reflex)

 - The Emotion Allergy: Treating feelings like viruses to avoid